Sakura Pakk

-Sakura Pakk is an anthology OEL manga series created and published by eigoMANGA.
+Sakura Pakk is an anthology original English-language manga series created and published by eigoMANGA.
 Sakura Pakk highlights original comics stories created for female comic book readers.
 Sakura Pakk was released in November 2004.

 Sakura Pakk is a spin-off of eigoMANGA's flagship Ameri-manga anthology comic book, Rumble Pak. eigoMANGA heavily promoted Rumble Pak over Sakura Pakk because of Rumble Pak's commercial appeal but Sakura Pakk is largely considered by fans as more popular and sought after than Rumble Pak.

 The Sakura Pakk series debuted at the grand opening ceremony of the Apple Store in San Francisco in June 2004.
 When Sakura Pakk was first conceived, eigoMANGA's editing team couldn't decide on a name for the female-oriented publication.
 As a result, an online naming contest was organized where fans contributed name suggestions for the publication series.
 Two individuals from Canada and Texas came up with the same name, "Sakura Pakk".
 The winners were illustrated in a comic strip featured in the first volume of Sakura Pakk.

 In October 2005, eigoMANGA formed a joint-venture with Devil's Due Publishing to publish an ongoing series for Sakura Pak.
 The publication was re-released by Devil's Due to stores in January 2006.